barebox/barebox/Documentation/user/virtio.rst

 PCI support might use simple memory mapped device (MMIO) instead of the PCI device.
 The memory mapped virtio device behaviour is based on the PCI device specification.
 Therefore most operations including device initialization, queues configuration and buffer transfers are nearly identical.
-Only MMIO is currently supported in barebox.
+Both MMIO and non-legacy PCI are supported in barebox.

 The VirtIO spec defines a lots of VirtIO device types, however at present only block, console and RNG devices are supported.